 EEOs incur a cost, as does any other energy efficiency policy.
-Following a common categorisation (Lazar and Coburn 2013), we classify the costs as:
+We classify the costs of EEOs as follows:

-- Programme costs: This includes the costs to the obligated parties required to meeting their targets.
+Programme costs: This includes the costs to the obligated parties required to meeting their targets.
 Most of those costs consist of grant payments to customers to partly (or in some cases fully) fund energy efficiency measures.
+There is a range of other programme costs depending on the geography and the design of the EEOs.
+In addition to providing subsidies to programme participants, obligated parties need to spend financial resources on lead generation (finding consumers and businesses willing to receive energy efficiency measures), internal administration of the programme, contracting installers, liaising with third-parties promoting energy efficiency measures on their behalf, reporting, and monitoring and verification where required.

-In addition, the obligated parties also spend money on administering the scheme, marketing measures, commissioning contractors, reporting etc. - Societal costs: This includes both the cost to the obligated parties (programme costs) and the additional costs incurred by customers who participate.
-For example, if a programme offers a €500 incentive to defray a €1,500 cost to insulate a loft, the societal cost for a customer persuaded to insulate their loft by the rebate is the full €1,500 (a €500 program rebate plus another €1,000 incurred by the participating customer). - Administrative costs: This is a subset of EEOs costs, typically borne by regulators or their designees, to establish the rules for an EEO, oversee the implementation of the EEOS (at a high level), verify/estimate/evaluate what the EEO actually achieved and report on its results. - Start-up cost: This is a one-off cost for setting up the EEOs.
+Societal costs: This includes both the cost to the obligated parties and the additional costs incurred by customers who participate.
+For example, if a programme offers a \bigcirc 500 incentive to defray a \bigcirc 1,500 cost to insulate a loft, the societal cost for a customer persuaded to insulate their loft by the rebate is the full \bigcirc 1,500 (a \bigcirc 500 programme rebate plus another \bigcirc 1,000 incurred by the participating customer).

+Administrative costs: This is a subset of EEOs costs, typically borne by regulators or their designees, to establish the rules for an EEO, oversee the implementation of the EEOs (at a high level), verify/estimate/evaluate what the EEO actually achieved and report on its results.
+The term 'administrator costs' is sometimes used in the US instead of programme costs.12 In this paper, we use the term administrative costs to describe the costs to public agencies of administering the EEO rather than the cost to the utilities.

+12 See for example Billingsley et al. 2014

+Start-up cost: This is a one-off cost for setting up the EEOs.
 Typically, the start-up costs would include the establishment of new procedures, guidelines, training of staff, consultations etc.

-Period analysed Target (as defined) Target (kWh/ year/capita) Sector Obligated parties UK 2008-2012 293 Mt CO 2 (lifetime) 81 residential sector energy suppliers (electricity and gas) France 2011-2014 460 TWh cumac 66 all sectors except for actions in facilities subject to the ETS energy suppliers (electricity, gas, LPG, district heating and transport fuels) Denmark 2015 12.2 PJ (final energy)/year 603 all sectors except transport energy distributors Italy 2006-2014 2015: 6.2 Mtoe 97 all sectors energy distributors Austria 2015-2020 159 PJ 187 all sectors but mandatory minimum share for residential sector (40 %) energy suppliers (all fuels including motor fuels and biomass)

-BENEFITS OF EEOS
+2.2: Benefits of EEOs

 EEOs deliver a variety of benefits.
 It is because of this that a recent IEA (2014) report dedicates a whole section solely on the multiple benefits of EEOs.
-The benefits of EEOs can be grouped into three distinct categories (Lazar and Coburn 2013):
+The benefits of EEOs can be grouped into three distinct categories13:

-- Participant benefits: Those are the benefits that accrue directly to the participating individual households and businesses that install energy efficiency improvements. - Utility system benefits: Those are the benefits that accrue to the energy system through reduced costs in providing energy services to end-users. - Societal benefits: Those are the benefits that accrue more broadly to society - the community, the region, the nation, or the planet - rather than to a specific energy system.
+Participant benefits: Those are the benefits that accrue directly to the participating individual households and businesses that install energy efficiency improvements.
+The energy cost savings are commonly discussed as the main participant benefit but participants often also benefit from increased comfort and increased values of their properties/ assets.

+Utility system benefits: Those are the benefits that accrue to the energy system through reduced costs in providing energy services to end-users.
+A good example are reduced line losses resulting from load reduction within the electricity grid.

+Societal benefits: Those are the benefits that accrue more broadly to society - the community, the region, the nation, or the planet - rather than to a specific energy system.
+Good examples are carbon emission reduction and air quality improvements.

 Despite the diversity of benefits most evaluations that are currently carried out in Europe focus on one benefit only - bill savings.
 This is often compared to the cost of EEOs.
-A more comprehensive analysis would need to incorporate a much wider suite of benefits, acknowledging the value of monetizing these broader benefits from a policymaker's perspective as well as recognising that people invest in energy efficiency for a multitude of reasons rarely limited to saving energy costs (Fuller et al. 2010).
+A more comprehensive analysis would need to incorporate a much wider suite of benefits, acknowledging the value of monetizing these broader benefits from a policymaker's perspective as well as recognising that people invest in energy efficiency for a multitude of reasons rarely limited to saving energy costs.14